onilabs/conductance/examples/chat/src/chat.app.md

 we need to store messages on the server, so that multiple clients can chat to each other.
 On the client side, this is pretty straightforward:

+#elif defined STEP5_ONLY

+If your network dropped out (or the server stopped) when running the previous example, you wouldn't have a very good experience.
+Conductance automatically tries to reconnect after a brief network outage or error, but this isn't always possible, at which point you'll just get error messages.

+Of course, showing your users stacktraces is rarely a user-friendly thing to be doing.
+Let's add some logic for dealing with errors, as well as some UI for notifying the user when the network connection drops out.

 #endif // STEP1_ONLY || STEP2_ONLY
 <!-- file: chat.app -->